David Dreier: Awards

 At the 5th Annual Directors Guild of America Honors Gala in 2004, Dreier and Representative Howard Berman received a DGA Honor for their efforts in fighting runaway film and television production.
 The award was presented by Rob Reiner, Sidney Pollack, and Warren Beatty.
 Also in 2004, the American Political Science Association (APSA) gave Dreier the Hubert Humphrey Award.

 In 2013, Dreier was inducted into the Order of Saint Agatha as a Knight Commander by the Republic of San Marino, the world's oldest republic.

 In 2017, President Enrique Peña Nieto of Mexico inducted Dreier into the Order of the Aztec Eagle.
 Dreier has also been awarded the Order of San Carlos by the president of Colombia and the Order of Rubén Darío by the president of Nicaragua.

 Dreier is a member of the Alfalfa Club.

 He has been awarded the Clean Air Award by the Sierra Club.

 Personal life

 Dreier lost his Malibu home in the Woolsey Fire in late 2018.

-He is a descendant of Richard Bland Lee, a congressman from Virginia who served on the first Rules Committee impaneled by the House of Representatives.
+Drier is a descendant of Richard Bland Lee, a congressman from Virginia who served on the first House Rules Committee.

-According to Roll Call magazine, Dreier has a personal fortune in excess of $7.5 million and as much as $29 million, according to OpenSecrets.
+In his earlier years in Congress, Dreier appeared on "most eligible bachelor" lists for Washington DC.
+At one point in the 1990s he dated Bo Derek.